MohamedLEGH/cloudomate/README.rst

 Use the purchase command to purchase a VPS instance.
 An account is created and the instance is paid through an Electrum wallet. ::

-   $ cloudomate vps purchase linevast 0
+   $ cloudomate vps_bitcoin purchase linevast 0

 ::